Do You Have A High Deductible Health Plan?

 High deductible health plans were created to benefit working individuals and families.
 Unfortunately for most it hasn’t worked as intended.

 And, for many Americans between ages 40 and 65, the Post-Covid economy is likely to make things even worse.
+This is one important reason to consider learning more about critical illness insurance.

 High deductible health plans (HDHPs) were introduced in 2004.
 The idea was a plan that reduced the cost for health insurance coverage.